 This month I was challenged by my blogger friends to come up with a project using a thrift store find.
 The only problem is that there are no thrift stores in my town.
 Nada!
 Zero!
 Nothing!
 At least not any that I know of.
 And so I asked the ladies if I could find something from my basement which is really the best thrift store around!
 But you all know that!!

 At the end of this project you'll be able to see what my friends did with their thrift store finds.
 So make sure you go all the way to the end and read my hard earned lessons too!

 EDIT: The mystery of the lid was solved.
 You can read all about it at the end of the post.

-Here we at the end of the month, and that means it's Int'l Bloggers Club Challenge time.
+It is my favorite time of the month.
+Yes it is the International Bloggers Club Challenge.
 For those of you who are here for the first time, this is a monthly challenge that I participate in with my blogger friends who live all over the world.
 We meet up each month to compare notes and see how we do things in our corner of the world.
-Last month, we examined our epic hits and fails, and before that we shared our spring crafts.
+Last month we did projects with tin cans and the month before we created outdoor projects.

 I'm Mary and I live in beautiful Greece where I like to repurpose and upcycle anything that is old or looks like junk.
 Join me as we use our creativity to spark some life into old things.
 And do it frugally!
 You will also see lots of photography of my Greece.

 AMAZON ASSOCIATES DISCLOSURE: The Boondocks Blog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com